Why People Are Syncing Their Skincare To Their Menstrual Cycles

 Advertisement

-Dr. Pearlman adds that estrogen fluctuation during a monthly cycle doesn’t last long enough to spur any noticeable changes.
+Dr Pearlman adds that oestrogen fluctuation during a monthly cycle doesn’t last long enough to spur any noticeable changes.
 (She does, however, often see hormonal acne flareups in her patients.)
-“Our skin, eyes, joints, and vaginas all dry out when estrogen decreases, but the dryness is about chronically low estrogen."
+“Our skin, eyes, joints, and vaginas all dry out when oestrogen decreases, but the dryness is about chronically low oestrogen."
 That’s partly why menopause can leave you with fine lines and dry skin.
-To help with this, P{H}ASE Skin offers its Menopause Serum with collagen-boosting vitamin C — an ingredient that gets Dr. Pearlman’s backing, though she recommends medical-grade formulas through doctors' offices.
+To help with this, P{H}ASE Skin offers its Menopause Serum with collagen-boosting vitamin C — an ingredient that gets Dr Pearlman’s backing, though she recommends medical-grade formulas through doctors' offices.

 A drive for more awareness and openness fuels the P{H}ASE Skin team, too.
 “We’re all women; we all have these hormones.
 Why aren’t we talking about them?” asks Kurian.
 “We want to get the conversation going.
 Because it truly affects so many areas of our lives — our skin, but also our mood, our body, how we see ourselves.